 - Plan ahead for your pets.
 Shelters cannot accept pets due to health reasons, so it’s important to find a pet-friendly hotel or make arrangements with family or friends in advance.

 - If it has been raining hard for several hours, or steadily raining for several days, be alert to the possibility of a flood.

-- Closely monitor a local radio station, TV station or NOAA Weather Radio for flood information.
+- Closely monitor a local radio station, TV station, NOAA Weather Radio or the Ready Georgia app for flood information.

 - Follow the instructions of local officials.
 If advised to evacuate, do so immediately.